 Something I want to stress is that travel insurance is NOT a replacement for your regular health insurance as it is designed to cover you for unexpected emergencies that might occur in the course of your trip.

 To prove the point, eight years ago I failed to get travel insurance when I went to Honduras (I didn’t want to pay it and was too lazy to research it).
 When I was in Copan Ruinas I fell from the pyramid and cut open my knee.

 Luckily I was able to manage without going to the hospital thanks to a very nice lady I met on the way, but I was afraid of going to the hospital fearing the price I would have to pay to fix my knee wound – which required stitches.

 As you might know, the travel insurance industry is a giant and profitable monster with multiple entities offering multiple coverage options.
-Without doubt, it can be extremely confusing to select the right plan for you.
-But here are some things you should consider when comparing policies. (no more gross pictures, I promise)
+Without a doubt, it can be extremely confusing to select the right plan for you.
+But here are some things you should consider when comparing policies.

 Does it cover you?

 The first thing you need to have in mind is that many travel insurance companies only provide insurance regionally; meaning, only to citizens of the US and Canada, or Australians, or in the UK.
 Once you know it covers you based on your citizenship and residence, you can go on to study the details.